kinten108101/tree-sitter-quarkdown/CONTRIBUTING.md

 # Contributing

 All contributions are welcome.
-Specifically, if you found a bug or have a suggestion for a new feature or markdown extension, you can always open an [issue] or [pull request].
+Specifically, if you found a bug or have a suggestion for a new feature or quarkdown extension, you can always open an [issue] or [pull request].

 ## Issues